 Scott Spark 900

 The Spark has traditionally been Scott’s short-travel cross-country race bike.
 And they still offer that bike as the Spark RC with 100 millimeters front and rear, but the rest of the Spark line offers an extra 20 millimeters of travel to both ends.
-As you are probably guessing, with that boost in travel the Spark received the same changes the rest of the industry did: a slacker headtube, steeper seat tube, longer reach and shorter chainstays.
-Available in 27.5- and 29-inch wheels, deep down the Spark is still an XC machine, but if you’re into judging books by their covers or bikes by their geometry (which is exactly what we are doing) this bike puts on an awfully appealing trail face.
+As you’re probably guessing, with the boost in travel the Spark received the same changes as the rest of the industry: a slacker headtube, steeper seat-tube, longer reach and shorter chainstays.
+Available in 27.5- and 29-inch wheels, deep down the Spark is still an XC machine, but if you’re into judging books by their covers or bikes by their geometry (which is exactly what we’re doing) this bike puts on an awfully appealing trail face.
 The 67.2-degree head angle is slack for XC bikes, and the seat tube angle at 73.8 is approaching trail status.
 On top of that, the bike has received a new rocker link, allowing for a new leverage curve and a stiffer front triangle.
 All these changes make for a compelling argument to take this bike down some rowdy lines, but when needed, this bike will run just as efficiently as you want it to.

 See our full review here.